• Skip to primary navigation

 Quick Oats: if you only have large flake rolled oats on hand, you can make your own quick oats by simply adding them to a food processor or blender, and pulsing a few times until the oats are broken down but there is still some larger flakes.

-Gluten-Free: To make these vegan breakfast sausage patties, omit sub the all-purpose flour for oat flour.
+Gluten-Free: To make these vegan breakfast sausage patties, sub the all-purpose flour for oat flour.
 Ensure that your quick oats and oat flour are both gluten-free.
+Use a soy sauce alternative that is gluten-free like tamari or liquid aminos.

 Oil-free/ Oven: To make these oil-free you can bake them on a parchment paper lined baking sheet at 350F (180C) for 20 - 30 minutes, flipping halfway through.
 Note that they will be a little dry.